silvacms/documentation/source/silva/layout/index.rst

       A Skin is an Zope interface which inherit from a set of layer.
 It a have a name, and can be considered as a layout (or theme) in Silva.

+   *layout*
+      A layout is an object that can be attached to a layer, and so to a skin.
+It's going to be like *the main template* for your site, and let you render the content of a page in it.
+It's the element that will contain most of the HTML needed for you design.

+   *page*
+      A page correspond to a page of the site, that will be used to render a content at a given URL.
+For instance, by default, you have a default page ``index`` which use the defined view of your content to display itself.
+You can implement extra pages, like a ``search.html`` or ``detailed.html`` if you need.

+      A page can be linked to a specific skin, and to a specific content.
+If you already have a generic page of the same name available for a skin, you will be able to customized that page by registering an another one only for a more specific content type.

+      A page is going to look for the correct layout to use depending of your settings and render itself inside it.

 So to define a new layout, we are going to define two new